KB User's Guide - Users Tab - Adding a User

 Allows user permission to activate and deactivate documents on your site.

 Allows user permission to test beta features on documents on your site.
-Please refer to KB Users Guide - Users Tab - Tester Role for more information.
+Please refer to [Link for document 93225 is unavailable at this time.] for more information.

 - Select all access rights buttons - Checks the box in every permission listed in the above table